go-i2p/go-github-sync/README.md

 # go-github-sync

 A Go tool that generates and sets up GitHub Actions workflows to automatically sync external repositories to GitHub mirrors.
+This tool was created to make the life of a git admin easier.

 ## Overview